-The wizard validates the connection to Transformation Hub.
+The wizard validates the connection to the schema registry.
 If there are any issues, you will receive an error or warning message.
 If the wizard does not generate error or warning messages and you are able to advance to the next screen, the connection is valid.

-- 8. Select whether to set up integration with ArcSight Investigate.
+- 11. Select whether to set up integration with Recon.
 Select Yes to enable the integration; select No to continue.
-If you select Yes, specify the Search URL for the ArcSight Investigate implementation. - 9.
-Select the desired authentication method as described in " Establishing SSL Client Authentication" on page 120. - 10.
+If you select Yes, specify the Search URL for the Recon implementation. - 12.
+Select the desired authentication method as described in Establishing SSL Client Authentication. - 13.
 Select the method for authenticating the users.
-See "Authentication Details" on the next page for more details on each of these options. - 11.
+See Authentication Details for more details on each of these options. - 14.
 Accept the default (Internal SMTP server) or configure a different email server for notification.